isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 ![](media/b6f1fca22463dc3fef479dd6438f08ea.png)

-We simulated real data (of a navigation tool) with a Raspberry Pi 3 and we used this data for creating a Machine Learning Model, whose final objective is to create the Automatic Pilot of the Boat.
+We simulated real data (of a navigation tool) with a Raspberry Pi 3 and we used this data for creating a machine learning model using AzureML, whose final objective is to create the automatic pilot of the boat.

 The simulated architecture of our model is represented in this schema: